threatgrid/ctia/doc/use_cases.md

 Examples:
-An email-id known to be sending spam emails could be mapped under "Reconaissance" User visiting a URL known to be serving malicious advertisements could be mapped under "Delivery" A registery deleted known to done by malware file could be mapped under "Exploit" A suspicious file visiting an unknown IP address could be mapped under "Command and Control" A dropbox link known to be used for uploading exfiltrated files could be "Action on Objectives"
+An email-id known to be sending spam emails could be mapped under "Reconaissance" User visiting a URL known to be serving malicious advertisements could be mapped under "Delivery" A registry deleted known to done by malware file could be mapped under "Exploit" A suspicious file visiting an unknown IP address could be mapped under "Command and Control" A dropbox link known to be used for uploading exfiltrated files could be "Action on Objectives"